 Living and working on a farm at an early age takes up a lot of time and we learn about his interesting treks to school.

 It was two and a half hours each way.
 I used to catch two trains and a bus in Sydney.
 I went to a sports high school in Sydney called Westfield Sports.
 I was there for soccer and I was pretty keen on my soccer back in those days.
 And that was a pretty competitive school to be at.
 That’s the thing, I’m kind of used to the early mornings.
 I think I used to get up at 4:30 am and catch a 5:10 train from the Highlands to get me up there.
 It was different, but it kind of, I guess bred something a little different into me as well.

 He could have gone to his local high school but wanted to follow his dreams and was given the chance to attend a prestigious high school by his parents.

 I was playing it during high school as well.
-So they’ve got a juniors level there and truth be told, the NSW Premier League, I think anyone that probably comes close, it’s probably the Victorian as well, they’re pretty good down there too.
+So they’ve got a juniors level there and truth be told, the NSW Premier League, I think the only one that probably comes close is probably the Victorian as well, they’re pretty good down there too.
 There’s a lot of really good players there.
 And I think I signed my first first grade contract, I left school at 16.
 The travel was killing me when I went into those HSC years in year 11.
 So I left school at 16 and signed my first first grade contract and it was an awesome experience to play for some really, really top clubs at the time.

 We find out about what signing a contract for a junior soccer league means and how it works.